 Venice, Italy

-Your Croatian cruise begins in the romantic city of Venice, which was founded in the 5th century and stretches across 118 small islands of the marshy Venetian Lagoon.
-The grandeur of this city needs no introduction, from its legendary canals to magnificent St Mark’s Basilica.
+Your Croatian cruise begins in the romantic city of Venice, founded in the fifth century and stretching across 118 small islands of the marshy Venetian Lagoon.
+The grandeur of this city needs no introduction, from its legendary canals to the magnificent St Mark’s Basilica.
+Here, you’ll be transferred to your Emerald luxury yacht to embark on a compelling journey of history, art and natural wonders.

 Please book your flight to arrive into Venice prior to 04:00 PM.